Dr. Melissa G. Young is a board-certified endocrinologist and a Fellow of the American College of Endocrinologists

 As faculty member, she was active in the education of medical students, internal medicine residents and endocrinology fellows.

-Dr. Young is currently an Assitant Clinical Professor at Robert Wood Johnson University Hospital and is medical director of the Novo Nordisk Diabetes Education Center at CentraState Medical Center.
+Dr. Young is medical director of the Novo Nordisk Diabetes Education Center at CentraState Medical Center.

 Dr. Young obtained her medical degree at the University of the Philippines College of Medicine.
 She completed her Internal Medicine residency at the University of Connecticut Health Center, and her endocrinology specialty training at Rhode Island Hospital/Brown University.

-Dr Melissa Young is the mother of two young children.
-She enjoys singing and painting.
-Some of her paintings are on display at the office.
+Dr Melissa Young is the mother of two teenagers.
+She enjoys singing and is an active member of St. Rose of Lima Parish.
 Dr. Young grew up in Jersey City before her family moved to the Philippines.
 She returned to the US in 1995 and has lived in Monmouth County since 2001.

 Our Philosophy - We're a team